-Total water consumption at this facility (megaliters/year) 3,768
+Total water consumption at this facility (megaliters/year)

-Comparison of total consumption with previous reporting year Much lower
+Comparison of total consumption with previous reporting year

 For thermal plants water is used for cooling and as process water in a variety of operations.
 Cooling water is abstracted and returned to the environment.
 The better the cooling the higher the efficiency of water use and process water use.
-The water abstracted, returned and consumed reflected the change in generation mix, with the closure of SSE's last remaining coal-fired power station which uses cooling towers to power plants that use once through cooling systems.
-This meant that water withdrawal and return volumes increased, however, water consumption volumes reduced.
-These once through cooling systems return water almost immediately once used in the power generation process.